zetanumbers/posts/myosotis.md

 unsafe impl<T: 'static> Send for JoinGuard<'static, T> {}
 ```

-There is also a way to forbid `JoinGuard` from moving into its thread if we bound it by a different lifetime which is shorter than input closure's lifetime (see `JoinGuardScoped` in leak-playground [docs](https://zetanumbers.github.io/leak-playground/leak_playground/) and [repo](https://github.com/zetanumbers/leak-playground)).
+There is also a way to forbid `JoinGuard` from moving into its thread if we bound it by a different lifetime which is shorter than input closure's lifetime (see `JoinGuardScoped` in leak-playground [docs](https://zetanumbers.github.io/leak-playground/leak_playground/) and [repo](https://github.com/zetanumbers/leak-playground), it works and does not when needed, but I'm not sure without an actual proof).

 ## Extensions and alternatives